Thomas Crean: Family

 Crean was named after his uncle Dr. Thomas Joseph Crean, a successful practitioner and civil medical officer in the town of Clonmel, County Tipperary.
 Also from Clonmel was Lieutenant Colonel Dr. John Joseph Crean, a cousin and close friend to his father who had been with General Graham's Suakin Expedition in Sudan following the fall of Khartoum in 1885.
 John was a Senior Medical Officer throughout England and the colonies, also holding such positions as Principal Civil Medical Officer (PCMO) of the Straits Settlements in 1886.
 John was Head of the Army Medical Department in Dublin while Crean was in school at Clongowes.
 Crean ultimately followed in the footsteps of these two men, becoming both a successful practitioner and an esteemed officer of the Royal Army Medical Corps.

+Crean's father Michael Theobald Crean was allegedly knighted by Pope Pius IX in the 1860s when he was part of a Clonmel contingent of The Irish Brigade in Italy to defend the papacy from Garibaldi.
+Michael's family had first come to Tipperary after his great grandfather John Crean had fought in the Battle of Aughrim as retinue to Sir John Everard of Fethard, who was killed in battle and John Crean inherited his lands there.
+The Crean family was originally from Sligo, where they were the most powerful merchant family in the 1600s, trading overseas in leather, wool and wine.
+This leather and wool legacy was continued in Clonmel at Crean's tannery by Richard Crean in the industrial revolution in the 1790s until the name Crean died out here entirely by the 1930s and their legacy married into the Mulcahy family of the Ardfinnan Woollen Mills.
+Before this, the tannery provided economic support to the wider Crean family, including Michael Theobald Crean in early life.

 Education

 Crean and his brothers all initially attended Belvedere College and Catholic University School before becoming boarders at Clongowes Wood College.
 Thomas attended Clongowes from 1889 until 1891.
 As a student he was noted as a fine athlete, excelling not only at rugby but also at both the quarter and half-mile running events.
 He was also a very fine swimmer, and it was as a swimmer that he first demonstrated his bravery.
 On 11 September 1891, while swimming with fellow students near Blackrock, Dublin, he helped rescue a 21-year-old art student, William Ahern.
 Crean noticed Ahern was in trouble and together with a young solicitor named Leachman from Dundrum, he managed to bring him ashore.
 For his bravery he was awarded a medal by the Royal Humane Society.

 In October 1891 Crean commenced his medical studies at the Royal College of Surgeons and, after graduating as a doctor in 1896, he became a Licentiate of both the Royal College of Surgeons and the Royal College of Physicians.